Janet Hamill

-A strong proponent of the spoken word, Hamill has read widely in New York City, across the country and in Europe at museums, venues and festivals such as St. Marks Church, The People's Poetry Gathering, The Walt Whitman Cultural Center, the WORD Festival, the Bowery Poetry Club, the Knitting Factory, CBGB’s Gallery, the Nuyorican Café, Central Park Summer Stage, Lowell Celebrates Kerouac, the Andy Warhol Museum, The Rubin Museum, Cathedral of St. John the Divine, Seattle's Bumbershoot Festival, the Liss Ard Festival in County Cork, Ireland, Patti Smith's Meltdown Festival in London, the Latitude Festival in Southwold, England, and Liverpool's Heartbeats series.
+A strong proponent of the spoken word, Hamill has read widely in New York City, across the country and in Europe at museums, venues and festivals such as St. Marks Church, The People's Poetry Gathering, the Walt Whitman Cultural Center, the WORD Festival, the Bowery Poetry Club, the Knitting Factory, CBGB’s Gallery, the Nuyorican Café, Central Park Summer Stage, Lowell Celebrates Kerouac, the Andy Warhol Museum, The Rubin Museum, Cathedral of St. John the Divine, Seattle's Bumbershoot Festival, the Liss Ard Festival in County Cork, Ireland, Patti Smith's Meltdown Festival in London, the Latitude Festival in Southwold, England, and Liverpool's Heartbeats series.

 She has released two CDs of spoken word and music in collaboration with the band Lost Ceilings.
 Flying Nowhere (Yes No Maybe Records, 2000) was produced by Lenny Kaye and executive-produced by Bob Holman; the CD featured cameo performances by Lenny Kaye and Patti Smith.
 Genie of the Alphabet (Not Records 2005), produced by Janet Hamill and Bob Torsello, featured cameos by Lenny Kaye, Patti Smith, Bob Holman and beat legend David Amram.

 In 2018, contemporary Irish composer Ian Wilson adapted Janet's poem "A Thousand Years" to music.
 The piece, titled "How Goes the Night," after a line from "A Thousand Years," was commissioned by the Glass Farm Ensemble.
 It had its New York debut at Symphony space on November 17, 2019.

-Hamill resides in New York's lower Hudson Valley.
-She's a professional tutor for the English Department at SUNY Orange and a member the advisory board of the Seligmann Center in Sugar Loaf, New York, an organization located on the estate of Surrealist painter Kurt Seligmann.
+Hamill resides in the Hudson Valley in New York state, where she is s a professional tutor for the English Department at SUNY Orange and a member the advisory board of the Seligmann Center in Sugar Loaf, New York, an organization located on the estate of surrealist painter Kurt Seligmann.

 Hamill is the founder and director of MEGAPHONE, the center's literary program.
-She received her MFA in Creative Writing/Poetry from New England College in June 2014.
-She had taught creative writing workshops at The Poetry Project for Naropa University, New England College, and Seligmann Center.
+She taught creative writing workshops at The Poetry Project for Naropa University, New England College, and Seligmann Center.
 She also has presented workshops in Liverpool and London.